Some results on contraction rates for Bayesian inverse problems: Consistency and contraction rates

 \section{Consistency and contraction rates}

-In this paper, we investigate the question of consistency and contraction rates for Bayesian inverse problem that was outlined in Section~\ref{sec-intro}, specifically in the small-noise case.
-Heuristically, consistency means how well the random posterior measure concentrates around the true solution as the observations get more precise by way of the observational noise converges to zero in an appropriate way.

 In this section, we first introduce the basic setup and the Bayes' theorem in the context of our problem, followed by the definitions of consistency and contraction rates Section~\ref{subsec-smallnoise}.
-We also discuss relation to previous work in detail in Section~\ref{subsec-discuss}.
+Heuristically, consistency implies that the random posterior measure concentrates around the true solution as the observations get more precise by way of the observational noise converging to zero in an appropriate way.
+In a similar fashion, Contraction rates measure how quickly the above said concentration happens.